laladdin/vue-accessible-date-field/README.md

 # vue-accessible-date-field
-Accessible Vue date field with possibility to use a visual date picker to choose the date.
+Vue date field with possibility to use a visual date picker to choose the date.
+Accessibility is under construction.
+Not recommended to use this component until version 1.0.0 is released.